acerbilab/pyvbmc/README.md

 For convenience, we also have a temporary installer in `setup.py`.
 Also list the used dependencies there.

 The necessary packages can be installed with [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) or pip.

 The most stable way to install and run `pyvbmc` at the moment is:

+1. Clone/update the `pyvbmc` GitHub repo locally.
+2. Create a new environment in conda: `conda create --name pyvbmc-dev python=3.9`
+3. Activate the environment: `conda activate pyvbmc-dev`
+4. From the `pyvbmc` folder, run: `pip install -e .`
+5. Install Jupyter notebook: `conda install jupyter`

+If the list of requirements subsequently changes, you will only need to rerun `pip install -e .`.

+### `gpyreg` package

+To run `pyvbmc` you will also need the `gpyreg` package, a lightweight Gaussian process regression library that we wrote specifically for `pyvbmc`.
+For now, since the package is not in a `conda` or `pip` package repository, you need to run the additional steps:

+- Clone `gpyreg` from its [GitHub repo](https://github.com/lacerbi/gpyreg).
+- Install `gpyreg` in the `pyvbmc-dev` environment running `pip install -e .` from the `gpyreg` folder.

+### Alternative installation commands

+These are alternative ways to install the required dependencies:

+The most stable way to install and run `pyvbmc` at the moment is: